marvelandsnap/shopify-skill-test/README.md

 ## About the design

-- Refer to Figma for the complete design: https://www.figma.com/design/D0SMup9URKQcZH6s3TUb6x/M%26S---Developer-Skill-Test?node-id=0-1&t=QKarkp6Bn1ov6L6r-1
+- Refer to Figma for the complete design: https://www.figma.com/design/D0SMup9URKQcZH6s3TUb6x/M%26S---Developer-Skill-Test
+- You will need to create a Figma account (if you do not already have one) to inspect the design. <strong>If you are prompted for a password, it is `marvelandsnap`.</strong>
 - We have already included the [Montserrat](https://fonts.google.com/specimen/Montserrat) font in our starter theme (via the Google Fonts API) and assigned it to Bootstrap's `$font-family-sans-serif` SCSS variable.

 ## About the shop